SWARAJkumar/learning-mmse-est/README.md

 removing package:  Pkg.rm("package name") for more information of tensorflow.jl refer: https://github.com/malmaud/TensorFlow.jl

-##Uninstalling
+## Uninstalling
-Julia installation and all dependencies are there in the julia directory itself, so for removing julia from the system just fo rm -rf <julia directory
+Julia installation and all dependencies are there in the julia directory itself, so for removing julia from the system just do rm -rf <julia directory>

 Now remove the folder containg this repo from the system